Thambi Pondatti

-Thambi Pondatti is a 1992 Indian Tamil-language drama film, directed by Kunchu Arunachalam.
+Thambi Pondatti is a 1992 Indian Tamil-language drama film, directed by Panchu Arunachalam.
 The film stars Rahman, Sukanya, Nizhalgal Ravi and Ramya Krishnan.
 It was released on 7 February 1992.

 Plot

-Somu (Rahman) is an advertising photographer who exclusively works with female models.
+Somu is an advertising photographer who exclusively works with female models.
 His family is a very modern family.
-His elder brother Balu (Nizhalgal Ravi) falls in love with his friend Maala (Ramya Krishnan), a modern woman, and he discloses it to Somu.
+His elder brother Balu falls in love with his friend Maala, a modern woman, and he discloses it to Somu.
 They finally get married.
 Thereafter, the entire family searches for a bride for Somu.
-In turn, Somu gets married with Sumathi (Sukanya), who is from a strict conservative family.
+In turn, Somu gets married with Sumathi, who is from a strict conservative family.
 Sumathi becomes a suspicious wife and she finds her husband's family's behaviours irritating.
 What transpires later forms the crux of the story.